canonical/ops-scenario/README.md

 are consistent and raise an exception if that isn't so.

 That happens automatically behind the scenes whenever you trigger an event;
-`scenario.consistency_checker.check_consistency` is called and verifies that the scenario makes sense.
+`scenario._consistency_checker.check_consistency` is called and verifies that the scenario makes sense.

 ## Caveats: